fruitbox12/Web3-Payment-Portal/README.md

 ### # 4.
 Include a more comprehensive list of available donation routes

+### # 5.
+Tutorialize things more for non web3 educated visitors i.e detect metamask, offer install if not, be more granular with 'How to use:' component and display it more effectively

 ## Limitations

 ### # 1.
 Onramper allows the purchasing of any token with a liquidity pair while Depay is has preset tokens